-Lawrence De Geest is an Assistant Professor of Economics at Suffolk University and a Senior Data Scientist at the National Basketball Association (NBA).
+Lawrence De Geest is an Assistant Professor of Economics at Suffolk University and a Senior Data Scientist at Lyft.
 Professor De Geest’s academic research uses experiments, game theory and computational models to study institutional emergence and coordination problems that stem from misaligned incentives and private information.
-In his role at the NBA, Professor De Geest works on causal inference, changepoint detection and forecasting.
+In his role at Lyft, Professor De Geest works on causal inference.
+Prior to joining Lyft, Professor De Geest was a Senior Data Scientist at the National Basketball Association (NBA).
 Professor De Geest received his PhD in Environmental Economics from UMass-Amherst.

 - Causal Inference

 - Social dilemmas

 - Norms and institutional emergence

 - University of Iowa, BA in International Studies, 2009

 - Assistant Professor of Economics, Suffolk University